noobie-devil/ManagementStudent_Flask/README.md

 # Building an educational management website application

-This is the final project for the subject of Software Engineering
+This is the final project of the Software Technology class

 ## Collaborators